This Gallery Is a Poem: Unearthing Stories from the Collection

 March 28–August 31, 2025

-Just as a painting can tell a story, a poem conjures a picture in the mind’s eye.
-This Gallery Is a Poem: Unearthing Stories from the Collection brings these two art forms into conversation, revealing how poetry and visual art enrich one another.
+Just as a painting can tell a story, a poem may conjure a picture in the mind’s eye.
+This Gallery Is a Poem: Unearthing Stories from the Collection brings visual and literary forms into conversation, revealing how poetry and art enrich one another.

 Alison Saar (American, b.
 1956).
 Black Eyed Susan, 2024.
 Linoleum cut on vintage cotton seed sack (edition 12/15).
 Collection of the Hudson River Museum.
 Museum Purchase, 2024 (2024.15).
 Courtesy of Alison Saar and Tandem Press.